Northwest Atlantic Fisheries Organization: Functions

 NAFO is implementing the Precautionary Approach that takes into account scientific uncertainties and thus allows for improved protection of the resources.
 Recently NAFO Adopted the MSE (Management Strategy Evaluation) for the Greenland halibut stock.
 This approach considers a survey-based harvest control rule (HCR) in setting the TAC.
 NAFO was the first regional fisheries management organization to regulate the fishery of a species (thorny skate) belonging to skates or sharks (elasmobranchs).

 Management measures of NAFO (see NAFO Conservation and Enforcement Measures) are updated every year), which include Total Allowable Catches (TACs) and quotas for regulated stocks, as well as restrictions for by-catch, minimum fish size, area, and time.
 In addition, NAFO imposes a number of control measures on the international fishery in the NAFO Regulatory Area, for example authorization to fish, vessel and gear requirements, controlled chartering arrangements, and product labelling requirements.

 NAFO also requires that fishing vessels record and communicate their catches and fishing efforts.
 The reliability of these records is enhanced by the Observer Program and the NAFO Vessel Monitoring System (VMS).
 The Observer Program requires each fishing vessel in the NAFO area to carry an independent observer on board.
 Under the VMS each vessel fishing in the NAFO area is equipped with a satellite monitoring device that automatically and continuously (every two hours) reports the position.

 NAFO has also adopted Port State Control Measures that apply to landings or transshipments in ports of Contracting Parties by fishing vessels flying the flag of another Contracting Party.
 The provisions apply to landing or transshipment of fish caught in the Regulatory Area, or fish products originating from such fish, that have not been previously landed or offloaded at a port.

 NAFO's joint (international) inspection and surveillance scheme include frequent and indiscriminate at-sea inspections by authorized inspectors from NAFO member states.
 In addition to at-sea inspections, NAFO requires obligatory port inspections.
 It is the duty of flag states to perform follow-up investigations and to prosecute.
 NAFO publishes an Annual Compliance Report.

 NAFO has identified 26 areas within its Convention area as being vulnerable to bottom contact gears, and subsequently, closed the areas to bottom fishing.
 These closures will be reviewed again in 2023.
-NAFO has also delineated existing bottom fishing areas (footprint), in response to the United Nations General Assembly (UNGA Res.
+NAFO has also delineated existing bottom fishing areas, in response to the United Nations General Assembly (UNGA Res.
 61/105, paragraph 83) request for Regional Fisheries Management Organizations to regulate bottom fisheries that cause a significant adverse impact on vulnerable marine ecosystems.